trey-rosius/package-delivery-microservice/README.md

-# Building Serverless Microservices with Dapr and Catalyst

-# Building reliable and fault tolerant distributed applications with Dapr and Diagrid Catalyst.

-# Building Serverless Distributed Applications with DAPR CATALYST
+## Package Delivery Service API

+This project is a Free to Use and Open Source under the MIT license, made in accordance with these [rules](https://22146261.fs1.hubspotusercontent-na1.net/hubfs/22146261/Catalyst%20Hackathon/Diagrid%20Catalyst%20AWS%20Hackathon%20Rules.docx.pdf).

+It's a submission for the [Diagrid AWS Hackathon](https://www.diagrid.io/blog/innovate-and-win-its-the-diagrid-catalyst-aws-hackathon)

+## Project Overview

+### Problem Statement

+Covid came and went.
+This led to a huge lifestyle change in both individuals and organizations.
+Ordering stuff especially food, from home was and still is the norm.

+Where i live,the concept of online delivery is still a thing of the past.
+It's incredibly difficult to reliably order stuff online and have it delivered to you without a ton of back and forth.

+One of the main difficulty is the unknown wait times.
+You place an order, give your address and then pray to God.
+Because 7 times out of 10, the delivery agent gets your location mixed up and delivers your food elsewhere.

+Most times, they have to do soo many deliveries that your food gets cold before it arrives.

+You get zero observability into what location your food and delivery agent are exactly.
+How much time you have to wait or how long it'll take for the food to arrive.

+The entire system is like most serverless apps.
+A black box.
+Zero insights into the system's internal functionality.

+You just have to sit and pray everything goes smoothly and your meal arrives.

+Don't get me started with "sending packages across the city".

+## Proposed Proof of Concept

-In this workshop, we'll be looking at how to build a serverless microservice api for a package delivery service using the Dapr Catalyst API.
+In this workshop, we'll be looking at how to build a serverless microservice api for a realtime package delivery service using Diagrid's Catalyst API.

-Catalyst helps you abstract away the complexities of building microservice architectures, by providing unified APIs for messaging, data and workflows, powered by open-source Dapr.
+Catalyst helps you abstract away the complexities of building microservice architectures, by providing unified APIs for messaging, data and workflows, powered by open-source [Dapr](https://dapr.io/).

-We'll use AWS SQS/SNS as our message broker and MongoDB for state management.
-Both of these are supported by the Catalyst API's.
+For Application decoupling and isolation, we will use AWS SQS/SNS as a message broker and MongoDB for state management.
+Both of which are supported by the Catalyst API's.

+For synchronous communication between services, we will employ the Dapr request/response API, which will be elaborated on during the workshop.

+Additionally, we will orchestrate payments within the API using Dapr Workflows.

-Each service within our microservice represents a Catalyst App ID and will be independently deployed to AWS AppRunner using Docker and AWS Elastic Container Service(ECS).
+Each microservice will correspond to a Catalyst App ID and will be independently deployed to AWS AppRunner using Docker and AWS Elastic Container Service (ECS).

-We'll then use AWS Appsync with Javascript Resolvers to create a Graphql API to unify all the app runner endpoints, while providing real-time capabilities to the API.

-We'll also add AWS Cognito for authentication and authorization and AWS Web Application Firewall(WAF) for rate limiting and throttling.
+Finally, we will implement AWS AppSync with JavaScript Resolvers, Cognito, and AWS WAF (Web Application Firewall) to create a GraphQL API.
+This setup will unify all AppRunner endpoints, offering real-time capabilities, security, authorization, rate limiting, and throttling.

+The Appsync solution can be found [here](https://github.com/trey-rosius/cdk-package-delivery-microservice)

-Application's solutions architecture.
+## Solutions architecture.

 ![high-level-overview](https://raw.githubusercontent.com/trey-rosius/package-delivery-microservice/master/assets/pds3.png)